Using Form W-4 as a Nonresident Alien

 Yes.
 Nonresident aliens who perform personal services in the United States are considered to be engaged in a trade or business in the United States and generally are required to file Form 1040-NR (or Form 1040-NR-EZ).
 Also, you will need to file Form 1040-NR (or Form 1040-NR-EZ) to claim a refund of any overwithheld taxes.
 See the Instructions for Form 1040-NR, or the Instructions for Form 1040-NR-EZ, for more information

-Like everything else that is taxable, it means labor rendered in connection in connection with a “trade or business” excise taxable franchise.
+Like everything else that is taxable, it means labor rendered in connection with a “trade or business” excise taxable franchise and office.
 This is because the W-2 earnings go into the “effectively connected” (trade or business) section of the 1040NR return since they are subject to 26 U.S.C. §162 privileged “trade or business” deductions.

 The term “personal service” is nowhere defined in 26 U.S.C. and defined only once in the Treasury Regulations.
 Below is the only definition, and note that it is connected with a “trade or business“, which is defined in 26 U.S.C. §7701(a)(26) to include the performance of the functions of a public office.